Call our help center at 216.738.2067

-In the Greater Cleveland Food Bank FY19-FY21 Strategic Plan, the Food Bank committed to “Make diversity, equity and inclusion (DEI) a strength of our organization.”
+In the Greater Cleveland Food Bank FY19-FY21 Strategic Plan, the Food Bank committed to “Increase DEI awareness and build cultural competence of Food Bank Leaders, Staff, and Partners.”

 The Greater Cleveland Food Bank Community embraces and respects that every individual is unique and from different backgrounds and life experiences.